Gluhy/3d-print-pricer/README.md

 **[Live Demo →](https://gluhy.github.io/3d-print-pricer/)**

+> You can configure the calculator directly in the live demo — tweak materials, rates, discounts, and currency — then use the **⬇ Download configured calculator** button in the Settings tab to save a standalone HTML file with your settings baked in.
+No server required, works fully offline.

 | Calculator | Material Comparison | Quote History |
 |---|---|---|
 | ![Calculator](screenshots/calculator.png) | ![Compare](screenshots/compare.png) | ![History](screenshots/history.png) |